csswizardry/CSS-Guidelines/README.md

 There are a variety of techniques we must employ in order to satisfy these goals.

-The first part of this document will deal with syntax, formatting and our CSS anatomy, the second part will deal with our approach, mindframe and attitude toward writing and architecting CSS.
+The first part of this document will deal with syntax, formatting and CSS anatomy, the second part will deal with approach, mindframe and attitude toward writing and architecting CSS.
 Exciting, huh?

 ## Contents